-All Mortgage Loans made with the proceeds of the 2022 Bonds will be serviced by the Housing Development Fund and be subject to the following:
+All Mortgage Loans made with the proceeds of the 2023 Bonds will be serviced by the Housing Development Fund and be subject to the following:

-- Maximum Amount of Loans \$75 million - Maximum Mortgage Term 30 years
+- Maximum Amount of Loans \$100 million - Maximum Mortgage Term 30 years

-New mortgages financed with the 2022 Bonds will likely be originated by lending institutions throughout the State on behalf of the Housing Development Fund.
+New mortgages financed with the 2023 Bonds will likely be originated by lending institutions throughout the State on behalf of the Housing Development Fund.
 Lenders will be paid a compensation fee to originate each loan as well as a servicing release fee for the purchase of loan servicing rights.
 The Housing Development Fund will adjust the loan origination fee and the servicing release fee paid to originators based on current market practices.
 Origination fees per loan will not exceed the greater of 2% of the loan principal balance or \$1,500.
 Servicing release fees per loan will generally not exceed 1%.
+The Housing Development Fund may also originate a de minimis amount of new mortgages through its retail lending division.